 The Wisdom of the Church

-In what way is God the truth?
+In that way is God the truth?

-God is Truth itself and as such he can neither deceive nor be deceived.
+God is truth itself and as such he can neither deceive nor be deceived.
 He is “light, and in him there is no darkness” (1 John 1:5).
-The eternal Son of God, the incarnation of wisdom, was sent into the world “to bear witness to the Truth” (John 18:37).
+The eternal Son of God, the incarnation of wisdom was sent into the world “to bear witness to the Truth” (John 18:37).
 [CCCC 41]

 What does it mean to say that God is truth?

 “God is light and in him is no darkness” (1 Jn 1:5).
-His word is truth (Prov 8:7; 2 Sam 7:28), and his Law is truth (Ps 119:142).
+His Word is truth (Prov 8:7; 2 Sam 7:28), and his Law is truth (Ps 119:142).
 Jesus himself vouches for God’s truth by declaring before Pilate, “For this I was born, and for this I have come into the world, to bear witness to the truth” (Jn 18:37).

 The truth of God cannot be “proved” or subjected to empirical tests, since science cannot make him an object of investigation.
 And yet God subjects himself to a special sort of proof.
-We know that God is truth on the basis of the absolute credibility of Jesus. he is “the way, and the truth, and the life” (Jn 14:6).
+We know that God is truth on the basis of the absolute credibility of Jesus.
+He is “the way, and the truth, and the life” (Jn 14:6).
 Anyone who enters into a relationship with him can find this out by putting it to the test.
 If God were not “true”, then faith and reason could not have a dialogue with each other.
 An agreement is possible, however, because God is truth, and the truth is divine.
 [Youcat 32]

 This is what the Church Fathers say